BigManzai/opensim-ossl-example-scripts/README.md

-# opensim ossl example scripts for OpenSim 0.9.2 Dev
+# opensim ossl example scripts for OpenSimulator

 OpenSimulator OSSL examples as they can be seen on the OpenSimulator wiki http://opensimulator.org/wiki/Category:OSSL_Functions